Texas Ranger History: Rangers of the Republic of Texas

-A favorite Comanche battle tactic the feint: the leader sent a few warriors ahead of the main body as decoys to lure the Rangers into an ambush.
-They would wait until their the Rangers were within range, then strike from concealment showering them with arrows.
+A favorite Comanche battle tactic was the feint: the leader sent a few warriors ahead of the main body as decoys to lure the Rangers into an ambush.
+They would wait until the Rangers were within range, then strike from concealment showering them with arrows.

 A warrior could shoot several arrows in the time that it took a Ranger

 to reload a single-shot weapon.
 Inexperienced Rangers often discharged